 This course focuses on learning and/or improving each student's fundamental tennis skills, match play, game strategy, and physical fitness.
 This senior course does not meet A.A. or A.S. degree requirements.

-PE-112T 1 Credit
+Activity: 2 hours per week

-Senior Fitness
+PE-112T Senior Fitness